Carol Frost

 Carol Frost joined the University of Wyoming faculty in 1983 as an assistant professor in the Department of Geology and Geophysics, where she established the radiogenic isotope geology laboratory.
 Her research interests include the origin and evolution of the continental crust, the classification and petrogenesis of granites and related rocks, and the application of environmental isotopes to problems related to energy and environment.
 Although her geological research spans the globe from Norway to New Zealand, many of the critical observations that catalyzed new ideas and interpretations have come from the spectacular exposures in Wyoming of some of the world’s oldest and best-preserved ancient crust.

-Professor Frost teaches a wide array of undergraduate and graduate courses, including physical geology, geochemistry, mineralogy, petrology, isotope geology, and Earth system science.
+Professor Emerita Frost taught a wide array of undergraduate and graduate courses, including physical geology, geochemistry, mineralogy, petrology, isotope geology, and Earth system science.
+She continues her activities in geoscience education with public lectures and geoscience educational videos and articles.

-In January 2018, Dr. Frost completed a 3-year term as Division Director for Earth Sciences at the National Science Foundation.
+Frost is currently on the board of directors of the British Geological Survey and is Principal Editor of Elements magazine.
+In January 2018 Dr. Frost completed a 3-year term as Division Director for Earth Sciences at the National Science Foundation.
 She also has served UW in a variety of administrative positions including founding Director of the School of Energy Resources, Associate Vice President of Research, and Vice President for Special Projects.
 In these roles she undertook varied initiatives, including the formation of an institutional research program in carbon sequestration, development and implementation of a strategic plan to raise the quality of graduate education, coordination of a faculty task force establishing an interdisciplinary program in biodiversity conservation, and a successful program to raise undergraduate assured admission standards at UW.
-More information about her administrative record is available via the administrative positions.
+More information about her administrative record is available via the “administrative experience” link on the left sidebar.

 Carol and her husband, Eric Nye, are the parents of a grown son and daughter who refer to their mother as “a bit of a jock.”
-She tries to live up to this description by doing as much skiing, running, hiking, and climbing as possible.
+She tries to live up to this description by doing as much skiing, running, and hiking as possible.

 Professional Awards